Attachment theory: A laboratory procedure

-In order to avoid jettisoning the theory, these results necessitated a quiet about-face.
-Rather than attachments being directly observable, Ainsworth and her colleagues proposed attachments were invisible internal structures which existed inside the baby without any easily-predicted or measurable link to his or her observable behaviour.
+To avoid jettisoning the theory, these results necessitated a quiet about-face.
+Rather than attachments being directly observable, Ainsworth and her colleagues proposed attachments were invisible internal structures which existed inside the baby without any easily-predicted or measurable link to their observable behaviour.
 This reorientation ushered in a new interpretive approach to attachment, meaning only researchers who have been extensively trained by attachment experts are thought to be able to classify what kind of attachment an infant-adult pair exhibit.

 The SSP remains the most widely used means of diagnosing the security or insecurity of infant-adult attachments, and of validating newer methods such as the Attachment Q-sort.
 It is a 21-minute procedure.
 So, over the years, many researchers have queried whether SSP ratings reflect the current state of infant-adult interaction, something which may vary over days or months.
 Alternatively, do classifications from the SSP measure a stable underlying structure, namely, the child's attachment to their caregiver, as attachment theory proposes?